kennethZhangML/Tensorflow-Model-Tools/README.md

 # Tensorflow Model Tools
-A repository of model training, fine-tuning, and visualization tools for TensorFlow
+A repository of model training, fine-tuning, and visualization tools for TensorFlow.

+## ** Still under development **